GustavoARodrigo/Personal_Assignment/README.md

 ---

 **Task want to perform:**
-Check the trend of each gas for each station, since both are close to the center of Zurich but in different zones
+Check the trend of the most harmful gases for each station, since both are close to the center of Zurich but in different zones.

 **Problem to solve:**
-Check which gases are at the most dangerous levels and create measures to reduce their emission
+Check which gases are at the most dangerous levels and create measures to reduce their emission or create measures to reduce their negative effects.

 **Question to be answered:**
-Does the variation depend much on the station?Since both are close to the center of Zurich but in different zones
+Does the variation depend much on the station?Since both are close to the center of Zurich but in different zones.

 ---

-Existem 4 estações como referido, todas elas encontram-se perto do centro de Zurique.
-Descrição de local onde cada uma se encontra.
-Zch_Stampfenbachstrasse- A estação de medição está localizada no centro da cidade de Zurique.
-Representa uma localização urbana com tráfego moderado.
-Zch_Schimmelstrasse- A estação de medição está localizada em um eixo principal de tráfego urbano em um local central em um bairro residencial e comercial da cidade de Zurique.
-Representa um local urbano com tráfego muito intenso
-Zch_Rosengartenstrasse- "A estação de medição está localizada em um eixo principal de tráfego urbano em um local central em um bairro residencial e comercial da cidade de Zurique.
-Representa um local urbano com tráfego muito intenso
-Zch_Heubeeribüel- A estação de medição está localizada em uma área escolar em uma colina elevada nos arredores da cidade de Zurique, adjacente a um campo aberto em direção à floresta de Zurichberg.
-A localização é representativa de áreas residenciais e recreativas com pouco tráfego na à beira das grandes aglomerações

-As 4 estações têm diferentes quantidades de entradas, será analisada uma análise para analisar a que correspondem estas diferenças
+I started by choosing to analyze the variables in the dataset and some statistics.

+Then I created new columns for day, month, year, combination of year and month and finally combination of year, month and day to make the analysis and visualization easier.

+After creating the new columns, I decided to eliminate December 1, 2022, because I did not consider it relevant to keep only one month with a day that is not even complete.
+This way the dataset now has only complete months.

+Then I did some visualizations and I could see that:

+* Some gases have higher values than desired
+* The trends of each gas for the 4 seasons together
+* That the status varies between 40.6% corrected and 59.4% provisional
+* And that not all gases have the same amount of data which will be explored next

+As mentioned, there are 4 stations, all located near Zurich's city center.
+Description of where each one is located:
+* Zch_Stampfenbachstrasse- The measuring station is located in the city center of Zurich.
+It represents an urban location with moderate traffic.
+* Zch_Schimmelstrasse- The measuring station is located on a main urban traffic axis at a central location in a residential and commercial district of the city of Zurich.
+It represents an urban location with very heavy traffic.
+* Zch_Rosengartenstrasse- The measuring station is located on a main urban traffic axis at a central location in a residential and commercial district of the city of Zurich.
+It represents an urban location with very heavy traffic
+* Zch_Heubeeribüel- The measuring station is located in a school area on a high hill on the outskirts of the city of Zurich, adjacent to an open field towards the Zurichberg forest.
+The location is representative of residential and recreational areas with little traffic on the edge of large conurbations

+The 4 stations have different amounts of inputs, an analysis will be made to analyze what these differences correspond to